 The few minutes of extra work cutting the stalk when you take off a pepper is well worth not having to deadhead the plant later when all those flowers start dying and dropping.

-What to Do with Green Peppers
+What to Do with Bell Peppers

 Pepper plants produce quite a bit of fruit once they’re really in season.
 You might end up with more bell peppers than you wanted in the first place.